-Business GrowthMarch 30, 2026·8 min read
+Business GrowthUpdated June 2026·12 min read

-Website Maintenance in the UK: What It Costs, What's Included (2026)
+Website Maintenance UK: Costs, Packages & What's Included (2026)

 Website maintenance costs £100-£2,000+/month in the UK depending on complexity.
 We break down what's included at each tier, when DIY stops working, and what to look for in a maintenance provider.
 Packages from £150/mo.